OriginChain docs

 Core concepts.

-OriginChain is a hash-keyed key/value substrate with a Plan tree on top.
-SQL, vector, full-text, and graph are not separate engines — they are different key shapes and different Plan operators over the same store.
-Understand the substrate, the keys, and the Plan and the rest of the surface follows.
+OriginChain is a single managed engine with a Plan tree on top.
+SQL, vector, full-text, and graph are not separate engines - they are different query modes and different Plan operators over the same store.
+Understand the engine, the schemas, and the Plan and the rest of the surface follows.

-The engine is a single B-tree-free, hash-indexed key/value store fronted by a write-ahead log.
-Every write is appended to the WAL, fsynced, then applied.
-Reads go through a process-wide page cache.
-There is no row-store / column-store / vector-engine split — every domain is a different prefix on the same keyspace.
+Every write is made durable before it is acknowledged, then applied.
+Reads go through a process-wide cache.
+There is no row-store / column-store / vector-engine split - every query mode is a different way to read the same row.

-Each tenant gets a single, region-isolated EC2 instance.
+Each tenant gets a single, region-isolated managed instance.
 No shared compute, no noisy neighbour.
-Writes go to one primary; an optional sync follower ships WAL frames in lockstep for RPO=0 paid tiers.
-The follower bootstraps from a Frame::Snapshot transfer and then tails.
+Writes go to one primary; a sync replica stays in lockstep on paid configurations for RPO=0.
+A new replica bootstraps from a snapshot of the store and then keeps up with the live stream.

-Fig. — request path: HTTP → plan → engine → WAL → follower + S3
+Fig. - request path: HTTP → plan → engine → replica + backup

 02 · schemas